Main Menu → FAQ

 Proper names are a special case.
 I add them in uppercase, so they will appear as typos if someone uses lowercase.
 That is how we differentiate them from normal words.
 The reason why sometimes typing a possessive is flagged is because all forms must be included in the speller.
 For example:

 If 2) is not in the speller, it will be flagged.
 I was adding possessive to names if they appeared in Wikipedia, only to find out later that all names can have possessive, so it is an ongoing task to add them all.

 10) Use of vulgar slang and offensive words

 Vulgar slang doesn't appear in the suggestions because I used the ! flag of Hunspell.
 This means that if someone types the word correctly, it won't appear as a typo.
 If it is typed incorrectly, it will be shown as a typo without suggestions.
 The words are valid though because they appear in official dictionaries.

-11) The more words it has the slower it becomes?
+12) The more words the speller has the slower it becomes?

 In theory, yes, but in practice it is different.
 The British speller has around 165K words.
-I can tell you that the prereform pt_PT (Version 22.214.171.124) has 1'107'125 words.
+The prereform pt_PT (Version 184.108.40.206) has 1 107 715 words.
 The Portuguese speller is much larger and no one complains that it is slow.

-The AOO/LO extension has an American thesaurus for all languages in it.
-I tried to get in contact with the persons who built the American and British thesauri for AOO/LO.
-The American one guy said he didn't have time to update it and the British one guy said he would e-mail me but never did (which is the reason also why there isn't a British thesaurus in the AOO/LO extension).
-Also, Mozilla doesn't accept thesauri and they are huge files.
+The AOO/LO extension has a huge American thesaurus for all languages in it.
+I got in contact with the persons who built the American and British thesauri for AOO/LO.
+The American one guy said he didn't have time to update it and the British one guy said he would e-mail me but never did (the reason why there is only one thesaurus in the AOO/LO extension).
+Also, Mozilla doesn't accept thesauri.